johannschopplich/nitro-test-utils/README.md

 })
 ```

+> [!NOTE]
+> Whenever Nitro is rebuilt, the tests will rerun automatically.

 ## Test Utils

 ### `$fetch`

 The `$fetch` function is a simple wrapper around [`ofetch`](https://github.com/unjs/ofetch) and is used to make requests to your Nitro server during tests.
 It will dynamically include the base URL of the test server.

+Import the function from the `nitro-test-utils/e2e` module.

 `$fetch` returns a promise that resolves with the following properties: